 I actually became involved with Anthropology at USU before it was a major, and graduated from Utah State University with degrees in History (Classics), Philosophy, and Statistics.
-My career has taken me from managing the archaeology lab at Utah State through a Ph.D. in Anthropology at the University of Utah.
-Along the way I’ve had the pleasure to work and publish with colleagues from all over the world, but particularly here in the Great Basin.
-My recent research focuses on the relationship between climatic variability, prey availability and the ultimate structure of the zooarchaeological assemblages at Median Village and Evans Mound, two Fremont Period sites in Utah’s Parowan Valley.
+My career has taken me from managing the archaeology lab at Utah State through a Ph.D. in Anthropology at the University of Utah in 2005.
+Along the way I've had a pleasure to work and publish with colleagues from all over the world, but particularly here in the Great Basin.
+My doctoral research focused on the relationship between climatic variability, prey availability and the ultimate structure of the zooarchaeological assemblages at Median Village and Evans Mound, two Fremont Period sites in Utah's Parowan Valley.
 From 2008-2011 I was an NSF International Postdoctoral Research Fellow at the Museo de Historia Natural de San Rafael, Argentina, where I developed research on stable isotopes.
 From 2010-13 I was a Research Associate at the Smithsonian Tropical Research Institute, Panama City, Panama.
 Since 2012 I am a Principal Investigator at Far Western Anthropological Research Group, Inc. in Davis, California.
 I am also an Adjunct Research Assistant Professor in the Department of Anthropology, University of Utah.

 Kevin Poe - Class of 1996